About the Test

 - Polycythemia vera, a rare blood disease in which the body produces too many RBCs

-Abnormal hematocrit test results may or may not require additional follow-up testing.
-Hematocrit is often evaluated alongside other components of a CBC to look for signs of disease or monitor health conditions.
+Abnormal HCT test results may or may not require additional follow-up testing.
+HCT is often evaluated alongside other components of a CBC to look for signs of disease or monitor health conditions.

-For example, a doctor may order additional testing for a patient with low hematocrit in order to evaluate the cause of anemia.
+For example, a doctor may order additional testing if you have low HCT to evaluate the cause of anemia.
 Testing for anemia may include a reticulocyte count, a renal panel, a liver panel, hemolysis testing, or a blood smear.

-Follow-up testing is based on each patient’s symptoms, medical history, and the results of other tests.
-For questions about follow-up testing, patient’s should speak with their doctor.
+Follow-up testing is based on your symptoms, medical history, and the results of other tests.
+For questions about follow-up testing, speak with your doctor.

-Talking with your doctor can help you understand your hematocrit result and any next steps.
+Talking with your doctor can help you understand your HCT result and any next steps.
 You may wish to ask the following questions:

 - What does my result mean for my health?